Asexual Reproduction In Animals: Examples, Advantages, Disadvantages

 Parthenogenesis

 Parthenogenesis is a type of asexual reproduction, female organisms produce eggs without fertilising the female egg.
 This is also termed false fertilisation.
-Lizards and many different insects reproduce by asexual mode of reproduction.
+Lizards and many different insects reproduce by an asexual mode of reproduction.

 Advantages and Disadvantages of Asexual Reproduction